 It is important to check unexpected places for standing water, and homeowners can do a lot to decrease their chances of getting bitten by mosquitoes.

 Orkin experts recommend people take the following precautions to protect themselves:

 Stay indoors during dusk and dawn and an hour before and after dusk and dawn.
 Those are the times of day when mosquitoes are most active.

-Protect your yard: call a professional pest control company for a customized mosquito
+Protect your yard: call a professional pest control company for a customized mosquito inspection and treatment program.

-- Replace outdoor light bulbs with yellow bulbs that are less attractive to mosquitoes.
+Replace outdoor light bulbs with yellow bulbs that are less attractive to mosquitoes.